 This section highlights the standards, features and guidelines that are incorporated within the Specific Plan which promote compatibility with the immediately adjacent neighbors and existing uses.
-Key features promoting the Good Neighbor Plan - particularly to those to the immediate west, include landscaping and a dedicated buffer in the rear of lots west of North Sunnyside Avenue, a use restriction covenant, and increased setbacks for lots west of North Sunnyside Avenue as outlined in Section 3.8.6 Site Development Standards.
+Key features promoting the Good Neighbor Plan - particularly to those to the immediate west, include landscaping and a dedicated buffer in the rear of lots west of North Sunnvside Avenue, a use restriction covenant, and increased setbacks for lots west of North Sunnvside Avenue as outlined in Section 3.8.7, Site Development Standards.
 The increased setback requirement includes an additional rear yard setback of 35 feet for all lots west of North Sunnyside Avenue, compared to a 15-foot rear yard setback for lots east of North Sunnyside Avenue.
-In addition, pursuant to the recorded use restrictions for all lots located west of North Sunnyside Avenue, no structures of any kind (e.g., detached accessory structures, detached garages or carports, miscellaneous structures and uses, etc.) are permitted within a 20-foot setback from the lot's rear property line.
+In addition, pursuant to the recorded use restrictions for all lots located west of North Sunnvside Avenue, no structures of any kind (e.g., detached accessory structures, detached garages or carports, miscellaneous structures and uses, etc.) are permitted within a 20-foot setback from the lot's rear property line.

-On the southern boundary adjacent to an existing single-family neighborhood, a dedicated public park will serve as a new community amenity, both unifying the community by providing a community gathering space and providing privacy to the existing neighbors by acting as a landscape buffer between the Meadows at Bailey Canyon homes and the existing adjacent homes to the south.
+On the southern boundary adjacent to an existing single-family neighborhood. a dedicated public park will serve as a new community amenity, both unifying the community by providing a community gathering space and providing privacy to the existing neighbors by acting as a landscape buffer between the Meadows at Bailey Canyon homes and the existing adjacent homes to the south.
 The shrubs, groundcover, vines, and trees along the entire southern border of the public park will provide a landscape buffer between the Plan area and the existing adjacent homes.
-Furthermore, the LMD, or similar public maintenance district, which will be created and administered by the City, will ensure the maintenance of the public park, including landscaping.
+Furthermore, the LMD, or similar public maintenance district, which will be created and administered by the City. will ensure the maintenance of the public park, including landscaping.
 Therefore, the LMD, or similar public maintenance district, serves as a mechanism for ensuring the perpetuity of the landscape buffer and privacy for the adjacent neighbors as part of the Good Neighbor Plan.

 Along the northern boundary of the Plan area, a grading and landscape buffer on approximately one acre of the Plan area will enhance privacy between the Meadows at Bailey Canyon development and the Retreat Center.
-This area is envisioned to provide a visual landscape buffer and screening, as well as a wall for noise attenuation between the Retreat Center's existing amphitheater and lookout point and the proposed one- and twostory homes on the northern end of the Plan area, therefore promoting a Good Neighbor Plan for the existing Retreat Center and the Meadows residents.
-Furthermore, the Retreat Center will ensure the maintenance of landscaping in the northern grading and lanscape buffer, therefore ensuring the perpetuity of the landscape buffer area and privacy as part of the Good Neighbor Plan.
+This area is envisioned to provide a visual landscape buffer and screening, as well as a wall for noise attenuation between the Retreat Center's existing amphitheater and lookout point and the proposed one- and two-story homes on the northern end of the Plan area, therefore promoting a Good Neighbor Plan for the existing Retreat Center and the Meadows residents.
+Additionally, the Specific Plan commits to locating proposed one-story homes on key lots along Street A, as shown on Figure 3-13 and further discussed in Section 3.8.6, to thoughtfully preserve views from the existing Retreat Center.
+The Retreat Center will ensure the maintenance of landscaping in the northern grading and landscape buffer, therefore ensuring the perpetuity of the landscape buffer area and privacy as part of the Good Neighbor Plan.

 The Design Standards and Guidelines set forth in Chapter 5 and the Design Review process set forth in Chapter 6's Implementation Procedures, are intended to promote the high-quality standards that the City and the community value.
-The Design Standards and Guidelines set forth in Chapter 5 do so by augmenting the requirements of the Development Standards outlined in this section by describing aesthetic and qualitative
+The Design Standards and Guidelines set forth in Chapter 5 do so by augmenting the requirements of the Development Standards outlined in this section by describing aesthetic and gualitative features in the site, building, and landscape design, such as architectural style and building elements, for example.
+Additional standards and guidelines for architectural design, including those for well-articulated primary and rear façades, strive to minimize visual impact and create an attractive visual